-The competition and surrounding activity will take place across a whole week where accommodation will be provided by NET.
+The competition and surrounding activity will take place across the whole week and accommodation will be provided by NET.
+This year the UK Final will be held in Wales along with around 50 other WorldSkills UK National Finals.

 Competition Rules and Code of Conduct (National Qualifiers and UK Final)